sheldonkwoodward/pymkv/README.md

     $ pip install -e .

 ## Documentation
-The documentation for pymkv can be found [here](https://pymkv.shel.dev) or in the project's docstrings.
+The documentation for pymkv can be found [here](https://gitbib.github.io/pymkv/) or in the project's docstrings.

 ## Roadmap
 pymkv was a project started a few years ago when I was first learning Python.
 There were a number of things that I did that could use improvement.
 The planned changes and future features are outlined below.
 Keep an eye on the [Github Projects page](https://github.com/sheldonkwoodward/pymkv/projects) for the current roadmap status.

-### ~~Documentation~~
-The current documentation for pymkv is lacking.
-Instead of manually managing a GitHub Wiki, Sphinx will be setup to automatically generate documentation from docstrings.
-The docstrings will also need to be updated and improved to ensure this documentation is complete.

 ### Tests
 After completing documentation for the existing features, unit tests need to be written to "lock in" the existing